chilledornaments/ecs-config-retriever/README.md

 `-from-vault`: Retrieve secrets from Hashi Vault

 `-vault-path`: The path to the vault secret.
-Pay extra attention to this if using K/V v2.
+Pay extra attention to this if using K/V v2

+`-vault-use-sts`: Provide this flag when your container can authenticate to Vault using an IAM role

 ## Env Vars